CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning: Results

 \subsubsection{NIV}

-\autoref{tab:niv_sota} shows the results on the NIV dataset.
-We have SOTA performance on all metrics over $T=3$ and $T=4$ for both data curation settings.
+Table \ref{tab:niv_sota} shows the results on the NIV dataset.
+We have SOTA performance on all metrics over $T=3$ and $T=4$.
 We outperform other baselines on SR by a large margin.
 The likely reason for this is the small dataset size of NIV.
 The number of curated training samples is less than 700, and the transformer-based baseline (SCHEMA) and diffusion model-based baselines (PDPP, ActionDiffusion, KEPP) struggle with the small dataset.
 In contrast, while our method also uses a diffusion model, thanks to the latent constraints, our SRs are around 30\% higher than the second-best SRs.
-This finding underlines the effectiveness of the proposed integration of the VAE latent constraints, particularly for small datasets.
+This finding underlines the effectiveness of the proposed integration of the VAE latent constraints.